 Matcha Nama Chocolate

-- Line two 3-inch square pastry cutters, or one 3x6-inch rectangle cutter with parchment paper.
+- Line two 3-inch square pastry cutters or one 3×6-inch rectangle cutter with parchment paper.
 Another option is to use a small baking dish.

 - Transfer to the lined pastry cutters or baking dish, and tap the baking dish a few times on the counter to remove air bubbles.

-- Refrigerate for at least 1h30, or until firm.
+- Refrigerate for at least 1 hour and a half or until firm.
 Remove the Nama chocolate from the baking dish.
-Run a large knife under hot water and pat it dry with a kitchen towel, repeat this step before every cut.
+Run a large knife under hot water and pat it dry with a kitchen towel.
+Repeat this step before every cut.
 Cut the chocolate into 1-inch squares.

 - Using a fine sieve mesh, sprinkle matcha powder all over the top of the squares of chocolates.
-Transfer the chocolates to a plate or box and store in the refrigerator.
-Matcha Nama chocolates are best served chilled.
+Transfer the chocolate to a plate or box and store in the refrigerator.
+Matcha Nama chocolate is best served chilled.
 It will keep for up to 5 days in the refrigerator.